gitlabhq/gitlabhq/doc/user/project/protected_branches.md

 > This feature was [introduced][ce-5081] in [GitLab Starter][ee] 8.11.

-With GitLab Enterprise Edition you can restrict access to protected branches by choosing a role (Masters, Developers) as well as certain users.
+With GitLab Enterprise Edition you can restrict access to protected branches by choosing a role (Maintainers, Developers) as well as certain users.
 From the dropdown menu select the role and/or the users you want to have merge or push access.